LumineonRL/ADS-Fall2023-Project3-ClimSim-Group4/README.md

     -   Michael Wiley
     -   Zhenhui Wang
     -   Puqi Song
 -   Project summary: In challenge I, we reproduced the quickstart notebook and created a report.
-In challenge II, Zhenhui implemented the quickstart notebook on Google Colab using Google Drive.
-Puqi developed an app using Huggingface Spaces that can directly show the quickstart notebook.
+In challenge II,
 -   Link to Huggingface Space：<https://huggingface.co/spaces/puqi/climsim>

 **Contribution statement**: